ErikMinekus/sm-ripext/curl/docs/INSTALL.md

 If you have OpenSSL installed, but with the libraries in one place and the header files somewhere else, you have to set the `LDFLAGS` and `CPPFLAGS` environment variables prior to running configure.
 Something like this should
 work:

     CPPFLAGS="-I/path/to/ssl/include" LDFLAGS="-L/path/to/ssl/lib" ./configure

-If you have shared SSL libs installed in a directory where your run-time linker doesn't find them (which usually causes configure failures), you can provide this option to gcc to set a hard-coded path to the run-time linker:
+If you have shared SSL libs installed in a directory where your runtime linker does not find them (which usually causes configure failures), you can provide this option to gcc to set a hard-coded path to the runtime linker:

-    LDFLAGS=-Wl,-R/usr/local/ssl/lib ./configure --with-ssl
+    LDFLAGS=-Wl,-R/usr/local/ssl/lib ./configure --with-openssl

 ## More Options